 Before you do that though, we strongly recommend some careful analysis of your income, outgoings, and profits first.
 If you estimate you’ll make much less, but then make a lot more, HMRC will demand the difference straight away and might even charge interest on top.

-If you want to reduce payments on account you can submit anSA303 form to HMRC.
+If you want to reduce payments on account you can submit a request to HMRC.

 What should I do if I’m struggling to make payments on account?